Types of Car Transmissions

 To shift gears in a manual transmission:

 • The driver must shift the gear stick to the needed gear.
 As you see in the above picture, the gear shift has the letter R on it as well as numbers 1-6.
 R stands for reverse.
 The numbers correspond to the gears.
-1st gear is for launching from a stop and for low speeds.
-2nd gear and higher are for faster speeds.
+1st gear is for moving from a full stop while 2nd gear and higher are for faster speeds.

 Before the 1980s, manual transmissions were the standard offerings for most cars.
 That's because vehicle computers were not sophisticated enough to automatically control a vehicle's transmission.
 As technology improved and vehicle computer systems became more advanced, automatic transmissions became the norm.